MCsomm/Movie-Ticket-Buying/README.md

 - **Movie Management**: Add, edit, or delete movies, including title, description, poster, and showtimes.
 - **Theater Management**: Manage available theaters and seat availability.
 - **Booking Overview**: View all bookings made by users.
-- **User Management**: Manage registered users and their activities.

 ## Technologies Used